Bharat610/Expense-Tracker/README.md

 The data is stored in your local browser so you don't need to worry about loosing it, just don't clear youy cache :)

-This project is build using HTMl, CSS JavaScript and ReactJs.
+This project is build using HTML, CSS JavaScript and ReactJs.